Matthew Bucksbaum: Early life and education

 Bucksbaum was born to a Jewish family in Marshalltown, Iowa, to Ida (Gervich) and Louis Bucksbaum.
 During World War II, he served in the Army Air Forces in the Southwest Pacific Theatre as a cryptographer based in New Guinea.
-He graduated from the University of Iowa cum laude with a Bachelor of Arts in Economics in 1949, where he was a member of the Phi Beta Kappa Society and the Order of Artus.
+He graduated from the University of Iowa cum laude with a Bachelor of Arts in Economics in 1949, where he was a member of Phi Beta Kappa society and the Order of Artus.
 His family owned a chain of three grocery stores.